hoonkun/DungeonsEditor/README.en.md

     - If you see a screen that says 'Cannot find game resources', this means that you will need to specify your own game installation location.
 2. Press the gray arrow on the right to manually select the files you want to edit, or select one of the files automatically found in the 'Detected Files' area on the bottom left.
     - Manually selecting a file
       You'll see a file navigation screen.
-The UX is not friendly, so we recommend copying and pasting the path through another system explorer.
+The UX is not friendly, so we recommend copy and pasting the path through another system explorer.
       Press OK to select and enter the editor.
     - Selecting from Detected Files
-      The gray arrow on the right shows preview information.
-Confirm that this is the file you want to modify, and if so, press the gray arrow to enter the editor.
+      Select file you want to modify in left area with preview.

 ### Modify equipment
 Select the equipment you want to modify from the list on the left.
 The selected equipment will be displayed on the right.